margaretmf/margaretmf.github.io/poetry.md

 ## Visions ##
-What brilliance there is in the vision of the Lord who speaks to us through our third  eye and ggives us beautiful imagery, glimpses, and insights.
+What brilliance there is in the vision of the Lord who speaks to us through our third eye and gives us beautiful imagery, glimpses, and insights.
 What brightness is reflected in the spirited perception fo all things.
 It's lovely to muse on how God share his fancies, and delivers us from imaginations.
 What acument is reflected through the mind of God.